kevinpapst/AdminLTEBundle/README.md

 ### Why another fork?

 Originally I tried to sent PRs for the original repository, but those weren't always accepted (which is totally fine!) but I needed an upgraded version.
 So I could choose between:
-- doing all the changes in my own repository and having "dev-" entries in my project composer.json
+- doing all the changes in my own repository and having "dev-" entries in my projects composer.json
 - publish this fork and release it for the community, so others could benefit from it as well

 The choice was quite easy: I am doing the work now in this repository with a fresh start and with the capability of backward-compatibility breaks.